 One of the most important elements in award-winning Washington wedding photography is posing.
-That is obviously the case when wedding photographers like us take couples portraits of DC-based brides and grooms.
+That is obviously the case when DC wedding photographers like us take couples portraits of brides and grooms.
 The priority is always making the people who have just finished their Washington wedding look great on film.
 Our preference, of course, is to let their normal body language communicate their love in the photos.
-After all, our style of DC wedding photography is photojournalistic.
+After all, we consider ourselves to be photojournalistic Washington, DC, wedding photographers.
 That means we prefer to fade into the background and capture a wedding day’s moments as they occur.
 But when it comes to couples portraits, sometimes what comes naturally can lead to distracting elements in the resulting photos.
 So though we always try to let the newlyweds pose themselves, we will make adjustments as needed.
 Those tweaks help our Washington-based newlyweds find poses that are natural and flattering at the same time.

-Obviously, Washington, DC, wedding photographers such as us do no directing or tweaking when taking candid images.
+Obviously, no Washington, DC, wedding photographer does any directing or tweaking when taking candid images.
 We never want to spoil the integrity of a special moment that the couple shares with someone on their marriage day.
 When a Washington bride is hugging her mom one last time before the ceremony, we keep to the background.
 The last thing we would do is interrupt to ask the mother of the bride to position her arm differently!
 Similarly, we would not request a groom to give his groomsmen their gifts a second time because the posing was wrong.
 The bride, groom and other wedding participants should feel free to immerse themselves in the experience of the day.
 It is our job as wedding photographers to find the right way to take pictures of them.
 Our experience photographing Washington marriage events have taught us to anticipate where we need to be to get the shot.
-Any award-winning DC matrimonial photographer knows how to put themselves in the right position to get beautiful images without disturbing their subjects.
+Any award-winning DC wedding photographers knows how to put themselves in the right position to get beautiful images without disturbing their subjects.

 Even when we are in the exact right spot with cameras ready, there are times when the positioning is not perfect.
 Because photojournalistic DC wedding photography prioritizes the integrity of the moment, we sometimes have to accept a lack of control.
 Candid photography is by its nature unplanned and unscripted.
 But as long as the emotions are represented genuinely and beautifully on film, that is all that really matters.
 We will sacrifice the posing for the moment every time.
 When the couple looks at the picture on their 20th wedding anniversary, all they will care about is how they felt on the day they married.
 Not whether their arm could have been an inch or two higher!